kdnelson/Skippyzon/README.md

 Actions can use some better error checking replace error popups with an error page or banner Install and implement ESLint
-Replace hardcoded text to using a constants file Standardize all forms with same tab width
+Standardize all forms with same tab width
 Make the search bar on the home page find products